digiflydk/Digifly_web/docs/api-overview.md

-# Digifly API Overview
+# Digifly Studio API Overview

-This document provides an overview of the primary API endpoints available in the Digifly application.
+This document provides an overview of the primary API endpoints available in the Digifly Studio application.

 ## 1. Public CMS API